pagopa/io-backend/README.md

 ### PagoPa

-To handle the mobile app compatibility with the latest implementation of PagoPA APIs, the backend exposes through the `/info` API a propertie called `minAppVersionPagoPa` defined inside `package.json` file.
+To handle the mobile app compatibility with the latest implementation of PagoPA APIs, the backend exposes through the `/info` API a property called `minAppVersionPagoPa` defined into `package.json` file.
 If the mobile app version is lower of this value, all the functions that require PagoPa are disabled to avoid compatibility issues.

 ## How to contribute